-The budget continues implementation of the Student-Centered Funding Formula, providing over \$493 million for cost of living adjustments for apportionment.
-Another \$50 million is provided for cost of living adjustments for various categorical programs. \$200 million ongoing spending for part-time faculty health insurance and \$26.7 million to sustain systemwide enrolment growth.
-The budget extends hold harmless (minimum revenue) provision, which will sunset in fiscal year 2024-2025, in a modified form.
-Under hold harmless provision districts will earn at least their 2017-2018 total computational revenue adjusted by COLA each year with our base reductions.
-Under the modified provision, a district's 2024-2025 funding will represent its new "floor," below which it cannot drop.
-Starting in 2025-2026, district will be funded at their SCFF generated amount that year or their "floor" (2024-2025 funding amount), whichever is higher.
-This modified hold harmless provision will no longer include adjustments to reflect cumulative cost of living adjustments over time, so a District's hold harmless amount would not grow.
+The 2021 Budget Act extends hold harmless (minimum revenue) provision through fiscal year 2024-2025, under which districts will earn at least their 2017-2018 total computational revenue adjusted by COLA each year.
+The 2022 Budget Act extended the revenue protections in a modified form.
+Fiscal year 2024-2025 funding will represent its new "floor," below which it cannot drop.
+Starting in 2025-2026.
+Districts will be funded at their SCFF generated amount that year or their "floor" (2024-2025 funding amount), whichever is higher.
+This modified hold harmless provision will no longer include adjustments to reflect cumulative cost of living adjustments over time, so a District's hold harmless amount will not grow.